Santos Reyes Nopala: History

+Demography

 As of 2005, the municipality had 2,968 households with a total population of 14,504 of whom 7,475 spoke an indigenous language.

 The economy is based on agriculture, with the main crops being coffee, maize and beans.

 Honey is also produced for sale.

 A new hospital was inaugurated in Puerto Escondido in December 2009 after delays caused by disputes over jurisdiction, which turned violent at times.

 Nopala is one of the centers of the Chatino people, related to the Zapotec but with a distinct language.

 The people preserve their customs and traditions, which have combined with Judeo-Christian rituals in the annual celebration of the Day of the Dead.

 The festival is celebrated with bands and processions, concluding with a solemn mass.

 Tombs in the cemetery are decorated with ornaments, fruits and yellow and magenta flowers from the countryside, and the families of the dead visit to share bread and salt with their deceased relatives.

 The ceremony is an important tourist attraction.